-Thomas Smith is an assistant professor in the Lynn Pippenger School of Accountancy, teaching intermediate financial accounting.
+Tom Smith is an assistant professor in the Lynn Pippenger School of Accountancy, teaching intermediate financial accounting.
 In 2016, he was awarded the USF Outstanding Teaching Award and recently received the Lynn Pippenger School of Accountancy Research Award.

-His research has been published in Auditing: A Journal of Practice & Theory, Journal of the American Taxation Association, Journal of Accounting, Auditing, & Finance, Journal of Information Systems, Advances in Accounting, Accounting Horizons, and Journal of Applied Business Research.
-In 2017, he presented at both the American Accounting Association AIS midyear meeting and the American Accounting Association Auditing midyear meeting.
+His research has been published in Auditing: A Journal of Practice & Theory, the Journal of the American Taxation Association, the Journal of Accounting, Auditing, & Finance, the Journal of Information Systems, Advances in Accounting, Accounting Horizons, the Journal of Financial Research and the Journal of Applied Business Research.
+He has presented at multiple conferences including the American Accounting Association Annual Meeting, the American Accounting Association FARS mid-year meeting, and the Southern Finance Association Annual Meeting.
+In 2019, he received the "Best Paper Award" at the AAA annual meeting.
 Smith's research interests include banking, auditing, breaches and executive compensation.

-- ACG4123 - Intermediate Financial Accounting III
+- ACG 4123 - Intermediate Financial Accounting III

-- Robinson, D., Smith, T., A. Valencia.
-(2018) "Does managerial opportunism explain differential pricing of Level 3 fair value estimates?"
+- Robinson, D., Smith, T., A. Valencia, (2018), "Does Managerial Opportunism Explain Differential Pricing of Level 3 Fair Value Estimates?"
 The Journal of Financial Research 41 (2): 253-298.

-- M., Smith, T., Valencia, A. (2017) "Auditors and net transfers of Level 3 Fair-valued financial instruments."
-Advances in Accounting 36: 27-39.
+- Kohlbeck M., Smith, T., Valencia, A., (2017), "Auditors and Net Transfers of Level 3 Fair-Valued Financial Instruments," Advances in Accounting 36: 27-39.

-- Kohlbeck, M., Greiner, A., Smith, T. (2017) "The Relationship between Aggressive Real Earnings Management and Current and Future Audit Fees."
-Auditing: A Journal of Practice & Theory 36 (1): 85-107.
+- Kohlbeck, M., Greiner, A., Smith, T., (2017), "The Relationship between Aggressive Real Earnings Management and Current and Future Audit Fees," Auditing: A Journal of Practice & Theory 36 (1): 85-107.